reingart/pyfpdf/docs/Tutorial.md

 Another interesting feature is used here: the automatic page breaking.
 As soon as a cell would cross a limit in the page (at 2 centimeters from the bottom by default), a break is performed and the font restored.
-Although the header and footer select their own font (`Arial`), the body continues with `Times`.
+Although the header and footer select their own font (`helvetica`), the body continues with `Times`.
 This mechanism of automatic restoration also applies to colors and line width.
 The limit which triggers page breaks can be set with [set_auto_page_break](reference/set_auto_page_break.md).

-## Line breaks and colors ##
+## Tuto 3 - Line breaks and colors ##

 Let's continue with an example which prints justified paragraphs.
 It also illustrates the use of colors.